Gao-Yang-cpu/DeepSQL-Brain-App-Using-OpenAI-LLM-Agents/README.md

 3. **Configuration**: Configure your database connection settings in the `config.py` file.

-4. **Start the Application**: Run the Flask app to start the AI SQL Brain App:
+4. **Start the Application**: Run the Streamlit app to start the DeepSQL Brain App:

    ```bash
    streamlit run main.py